T1mmos/cards2.0/README.md

 - Decent dialogs.
 - Decent UI.
 - Support for when a player leaves the game mid-game.
+- Better handling client-side when the server goes down.
+(There is a message dialog but resources are not cleaned up, e.g. the game stays visible)
 - End of game support.
 - Score system.
 - Configuration (e.g. remembering your name).
 - Plug & play: framework detecting plugins, so an automatic discovery of games that can be played.
 Currently a startup parameter controls what game is loaded in the framework, I hope to move this into a full runtime discovery thing.

 This is the list of currently supported features:
 - A framework that can support a card game implemented in a plugin.